Asmodius/sanic-scheduler/README.md

-# SanicScheduler
+# Sanic Scheduler

-SanicScheduler runs a functions on a schedule.
+Sanic Scheduler runs a functions on a schedule.

 ## Installation